 “Finally My Immaculate Heart Will Triumph!”

 Some may object to the historical paradigm, not that it is inappropriate, but that it happened a long time ago.
-Yet, the Blessed Virgin made another historical visit to earth just ninety years ago, bringing roughly the same message to a larger distressed population.
-As Our Lady of the Rosary, she appeared six times at Fatima in Portugal to three related children, two of whom have been beatified.
+Yet, the Blessed Virgin made another historical visit to earth in 1917, bringing roughly the same message to a larger distressed population.
+As Our Lady of the Rosary, she appeared six times at Fatima in Portugal to three related children, two of whom have been canonized.

 In essence, she warned that God was terribly offended by the sins of mankind and unless that sinfulness subsided the world as a consequence would face horrible chastisements.
 Immediately following, we had a bloody conclusion to World War I, then six years of the most depraved slaughter of World War II and continual wars, atrocities and mutilations ever since instigated by two of the enemies of Western Civilization: Communism (as Our Lady predicted) and Islam.
 Sinfulness has not abated, but only increased, especially in the areas of family life, immoral fashions and lewd entertainment.